houqp/linux.vim/README.md

 # linux.vim

-Vim plugin that prepare your vim for Linux Kernel hacking.
+Plugin that prepares your Vim for Linux Kernel hacking.
+(Still in early development)

 #Installation
-Use `Pathogen`, `Vundle` or just put the files into your `~/.vim` directory.
+Use `Pathogen`, `Vundle` or just put the plugin files into your `~/.vim` directory.

 #Usage